paulaamaya/paulaamaya.github.io/_pages/about.md

 - **Log-Based Anomaly Detection Tool** – A command-line utility for scanning system logs and identifying suspicious activity.
 - **Guided Numerical Integration for Chaotic Systems** – Research with [Dr. Adam Runions](https://scholar.google.com/citations?user=LvaJVncAAAAJ&hl=en) on using ML to optimize numerical integrators for physical simulations.

-I’m always open to collaboration - please feel free to contact me using one of the channels below.
+If you're interested in collaborating, please reach out via the contact information below.